 The type of products you’re advertising or the company you’re partnering with might influence the platform you choose.
-Their products might perform better on one over another.
+Its products might perform better on one over another.

-You should also consider the type of campaign they might want or how you communicate best.
+You should also consider the type of campaign the company might want or how you communicate best.
 Whether you do well making YouTube videos or posting on Facebook, you’ll want to play to your strengths when working as a paid influencer.

 Instagram is one of the top social media sites for influencer marketing.
 From IGTV to stories to posting pictures, there are plenty of ways to share with your audience.

-If you want to become a paid influencer on Instagram, work on growing your account to a minimum of 10,000 followers so you can utilize their “swipe up” feature.
+If you want to become an Instagram influencer, work on growing your account to a minimum of 10,000 followers so you can utilize its “swipe up” feature.
 Once your followers have the ability to “swipe up,” you can drive traffic to your own website or to specific affiliate products you’re promoting.

 Even if you have a small Facebook following, you can still partner with and promote brands on your Facebook page.
 If you’re comfortable using Facebook Live, that’s even better for you as an upcoming paid influencer.

 Many companies ask influencers to utilize the Facebook Live feature on their business pages to share a product or service.
 Some social media influencers even have a contract where they’re required to go on a company’s Facebook page live at regular intervals to talk about a product or educate that company’s customers.